First posted November 16, 2016

 A disinformation campaign is a long-term strategy designed to divide a nation’s people, cause them to mistrust their own system of government and to ultimately lose their sense of reality.

-Putin’s targets are people so uninformed that they honestly don’t know
+Putin’s targets are people so uninformed they don’t know a sitting

-that the President has a constitutional obligation to fill vacant court
+President has a constitutional obligation to fill vacant court seats.

-A vote stolen with lies is still a stolen vote.
+If you steal a vote with lies the vote is still a stolen vote.

 Putin hacked the 2016 elections and he won .